OrangeKami/T3A2-A/README.md

   - Enable users (both employees and managers) to register the application (authentication)

+  - Enable users to edit their user profile

   - Allow users to submit their ideas

   - Allow users to add, edit, and delete their ideas before submission (authorisation)